Kasai Rinkai Park 葛西臨海公園

 The Ferris wheel is called the Diamond and Flowers Ferris wheel, referring to the spectacular light show it gives off after the sun goes down.

-From there, consider a trip on the park train which will take you around the main attractions.
+From there, consider a trip on the park train which will take you to all the main attractions.

 The Sea Bird Sanctuary makes up one-third of the park's total area.
 Visitors can birdwatch and learn more about the local species that live there.
 Certain areas such as the east beach and the marshland are restricted access to give the birds some human-free habitats.
 However, the west beach is open to the public and is a popular place for summertime activities.